Spanish government departments: Substitutions

 The substitution of the ministers must be determined by a Royal Decree of the Prime Minister, and always has to fall on another member of the Government.
 The Royal Decree must express the cause and character of the substitution.

 Since the entry into force of the Government Act in December 1997, substitutions have taken place on many occasions, either to assume the portfolio temporarily or to replace a minister in a specific matter.
-It is worth noting the substitution for "delivery" of the minister of Defense Carme Chacón in May 2008.
+The substitution for "delivery" of the minister of Defense Carme Chacón in May 2008.
 She used her right to maternity leave and her responsibilities were temporary assumed by the Interior Minister, Alfredo Pérez Rubalcaba.

 Minister without portfolio

 These have been the ministers without portfolio that have existed since the transition to democracy:

 Internal organization

 Ministries may have Secretariats of State and, exceptionally, General Secretariats (with rank of undersecretariat) for the management of a sector of administrative activity.
 The executive bodies that are assigned to them are hierarchically dependent on them.
 The ministries have, in any case, an Undersecretariat and, depending on it, a General Technical Secretariat for the management of common services (HR, budget, assets, websites, security...).

 On the other hand are the Directorates-General, which are the management bodies of one or several functionally homogeneous areas.
 The directorates-general are organized in deputy directorates-general for the management of the competences entrusted to it.
 However, deputy directorates-general may be directly attached to other higher level management bodies or to higher bodies of the ministry.